ItzSomebody/radon/README.md

 # Regarding Radon 3.0.0

-The rewrite of Radon is now somewhat active again and is slowly but surely approaching being merged into the master branch.
-Check the "radon-3" branch for progress!

-P.S.
-If I actually somehow manage to get to the GUI, it will be in JavaFX because it's a bit less cancerous than Java Swing. :P
+The progress on Radon 3 is permanently dead for the foreseeable future.
+Check the `radon-3` branch to see where work was stopped.